 In early 2018, we kicked off Collaborative 5: “Encouraging Evidence-based Treatments for Substance Use Disorders” to help employers explore provider payment methods and benefit and network designs to encourage evidence-based treatments for substance use disorders.

-We have four great participants and an experienced subject matter expert for this Collaborative!
+We benefited in hearing from four great participants and an experienced subject matter expert for this Collaborative!

-This Collaborative is focused on tackling challenges and developing strategies to address substance use disorders.
-Over the course of 12 months, CPR, a subject matter expert, and Collaborative participants met monthly to discuss the substance use disorder landscape and potential strategies for addressing substance abuse, including leveraging relevant data, benefit and network design options, provider payment methods, and ways to partner with pharmacy benefit managers.
-Participants designed tailored strategies to help their members with substance use disorders.
+This Collaborative focused on tackling challenges and developing strategies to address substance use disorders.
+Over the course of 12 months, CPR, a subject matter expert, and Collaborative participants met monthly to discuss the substance use disorder landscape and potential strategies for addressing substance use disorder, including leveraging relevant data, benefit and network design options, and provider payment methods.
+CPR and its subject matter expert worked with participants to design tailored strategies to help their members with substance use disorders.

-We developed hands-on tools to help participants implement high-value strategies to drive their members with substance use disorders to evidence-based treatments.
+We developed a hands-on resource to help participants implement high-value strategies to drive their members with substance use disorders to evidence-based treatments.
 In April of 2019, we released the Tackling Substance Use Disorders How-to-Guide.